KULeuven-COSIC/Bootstrapping_Polyfunctions/README.md

 # Bootstrapping_Polyfunctions

-Improved digit extraction procedure for BGV and BFV bootstrapping based on polyfunctions theory.
+Improved digit extraction procedure for BGV bootstrapping based on polyfunctions theory.
 The implementation relies on the HElib library that is included in this repository.
-Note that some of the header and source files of HElib have been adapted, so those are not identical to the ones found in https://github.com/homenc/HElib.
-Reinstallation of HElib is therefore required.
+Note that some of the header and source files have been adapted, so those are not identical to the ones found in [HElib](https://github.com/homenc/HElib).
+Reinstallation is therefore required.

 Any bugs can be reported to robin.geelen@esat.kuleuven.be.